Advantages of Laser | Disadvantages of Laser

 Figure depicts laser diode.
 Refer LED verus Laser diode for more information.

-Advantages of Laser
+Benefits or advantages of Laser

-Following are the advantages of Laser:
+Following are the benefits or advantages of Laser:

 ➨It has high information carrying capacity and hence is used in communication domain for transmission of information.